WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 Before you go to the next step, check that the terminals are aligned properly, For each battery compartment, the negative (spring) terminal should be opposite a positive (no-spring) terminal.
 Further, the terminals should protrude about 1/8" above the plastic (you should be able to just see the hole in the metal part of the terminal above the plastic).

 With your 4 battery contacts in place, place the driver board on top.
 Each terminal should protrude just a bit above the driver board.
+You may want to temporarily put a screw through a couple of the holes in the board to keep it aligned to the plastic base -- once you solder the terminals, it will be harder to adjust the board.

 <img src="photos/4Contacts.jpg" width="300">